Nathaniel392/HammerOfTheScotsBayesian/README.md

 NORSE MOVEMENT DOES NOT WORK
-ENGLAND MOVEMENT TO AND FROM WON'T WORK output options before user input for user ease
+ENGLAND MOVEMENT TO AND FROM WON'T WORK output options before user input for user ease if scots have nobody in pool, program crashes (winter)